 You have the ability here to search for connections by either first name, last name, or the default recently added.

-For every connection you will see a Message button to the right followed by three dots.
-Pressing the three dots will provide you the magical Remove Connection button.
+For every connection, you will see a Message button to the right followed by three dots.
+Pressing the three dots will provide you with a drop menu with the magical Remove Connection button.

 Removing a LinkedIn connection through either of the above two methods will yield the same result.